SarahShakim/Secant-Method/README.md

 # Secant-Method
-The Secant method is used to find the roots of a function by drawing secant lines
+The Secant method is used to find the roots of a function.
+This is used to approximate roots by drawing secant lines.
+I start with two initial guesses for the x-values and then I used the root finding equation to find another x-value.
+Using this new x-value, we continue this proces until we get to a number that is close enough to the actual value.
+The eqauation involves the two points as well as their respective y-values.